 Facts About Pain

-It is estimated that chronic pain afflicts as many as 50 to 75 million Americans per year with costs exceeding 50 billion dollars (National Institute of Neurological, Communicative Disorders and Stroke).
+It is estimated that chronic pain afflicts as many as 100 million Americans per year with costs exceeding $560-635 billion dollars (Relieving Pain in America: A Blueprint for Transforming Prevention, Care, Education, and Research).
 There are an estimated 8.5 million Americans permanently disabled by back pain, 20-50 million arthritics and 10-20 million migraine headache sufferers.
 There are approximately 600,000 new arthritis cases diagnosed per year.
 Despite our medical knowledge and technology, it remains unclear as to why individual with the same medical diagnoses respond differently to identical treatment.
 Pain is a complex phenomenon, which is combination of physical, psychological and socio-environmental factors.
 Therefore, the successful treatment of chronic pain includes attention to each of these areas within an individualized treatment plan.

 Pain is a warning signal that something is wrong with our bodies.
 In this regard, pain is valuable because it prevents further injury.
 However, long-term chronic pain no longer serves this useful purpose.
 When in danger or facing injury, the body naturally protects itself by tightening up and bracing against some type of assault.
 Sometimes, the muscles remain tight and naturally braced as if the brain forgot to “let go”.
 There are many sources of chronic long-term pain including this type of continuous muscle tension, scar tissue, disturbances in the mechanical alignment of the back, de-conditioning, muscle spasms, etc. Surgical procedures and medication are not helpful with many of these chronic pain disorders.
 Surgery may not be recommended by a physician due to the potential risks involved including the possibility of an increase in scar tissue, which may cause additional pain.
 The most effective pain medications often cause medical complications and side effects.
 Long-term use of pain medications may include stomach ulcers, gastrointestinal difficulties, liver and kidney damage, depression, cognitive impairment and chronic fatigue.
 Physical and psychological treatment may be the best or only options available to the chronic pain patient.